sassoftware/viya4-deployment/docs/Troubleshooting.md

 > --set controller.service.annotations."service\.beta\.kubernetes\.io/azure-load-balancer-health-probe-request-path"=/healthz

 ### Solution:
-For Users upgrading their AKS cluster's Kubernetes version to 1.24 (or later) and used viya4-deployment v6.3.0 (or prior) for the SAS Viya Platform deployment, please use viya4-deployment v6.4.0 (or later) and re-run the baseline install task.
+For Users upgrading their AKS cluster's Kubernetes version to 1.24 (or later) and used viya4-deployment v6.3.0 (or prior) for the SAS Viya Platform deployment, you must use viya4-deployment v6.4.0 (or later) and re-run the baseline install task.

 If you prefer to continue using the existing viya4-deployment version then add the following in your ansible-var.yaml and re-run baseline install task :